Nantclwyd y Dre: Visitor attraction and museum

-Lord's garden
+Lord's Garden

 Behind the house are two gardens, the inner garden and the outer Lord's Garden.
-The inner 13th century garden occupies the area to the rear of the house, and is bounded by a substantial masonry wall.
+The inner 13th-century garden occupies the area to the rear of the house, and is bounded by a substantial masonry wall.

 The outer Lord's Garden is originally believed to have been part of a 13th-century developed castle garden.
 It became part of Nantclwyd y Dre after being rented by house owner Eubule Thelwall, who bought it in 1691.
 A 1780 plan shows both outer and inner paths, creating four roughly equal areas in the northern section, and what may have been an ornamental feature in the centre.
 In the south-west corner is a surviving substantial mound.
 Larger than depicted in the 1780 plans, 1980s archeological excavations suggest that the eastern section comprises spoil excavated during the construction of a swimming pool in the courtyard area.
-The older western section of the mound dates pre-18th century, suggesting that it may have been either an artillery position associated with the Civil War siege of the town, or a later garden platform with views over the gardens, gazebo and onwards towards the castle.
+The older western section of the mound dates from before the 18th century, suggesting that it may have been either an artillery position associated with the Civil War siege of the town, or a later garden platform with views over the gardens, gazebo and onwards towards the castle.

-Restored in the 18th century, Lord's Garden is now itself Grade II listed.
-However, at present there is no public access, and the garden lies in a semi-neglected state.
-In December 2013, the council successfully applied for a grant of £177,600 from the Heritage Lottery Fund, which will see Lord's Garden restored and opened to the public by 2015.

-The borders along either side of the garden now contain carefully selected plants representative of a 17th-century garden including crown imperials, old rose varieties and lilies.
+A restoration of the Lord's Garden at Nantclwyd y Dre was completed in May 2016, funded by a Heritage Lottery Fund project in collaboration with Denbighshire County Council, Ruthin Town Council, and numerous volunteers.
+The project, which cost £220,000 and took three years, aimed to revive the historical significance and aesthetic of the garden, dating back to the 13th century.

+Over a hundred volunteers, including students from Ysgol Tir Morfa, contributed to the garden's restoration and the project has been celebrated as a significant enhancement to the historical site, receiving the 2016 Quayle Award for its excellence in restoration.

+A further project in 2022, funded by the Welsh Government's 'Green Communities' scheme saw improvements made to the perimeter of the kitchen garden with the installation of chestnut wood fencing to enhance the environmental quality and promote better ventilation for plant growth, and slate edging to protect the structural integrity of the area.
+Along with the works, new shrubs, planters, tools, benches, a garden shed, chalk boards and signage were purchased, to further promote the garden's development and visitors experience of the gardens.

+Today, the garden features elements from three distinct periods; Medieval aspects including an enamelled mead with wildflowers; hedges, a nuttery, and vegetable beds representative of the 17th century; and 19th-century additions such as beech trees, a glasshouse, and herbaceous borders.

+A team of both paid and volunteer gardeners continue to maintain the historic gardens which the public can purchase tickets to visit during the season.
+The gardens opened for National Garden Scheme on 30th June 2024 as part of the annual National Garden Scheme and both the house and gardens were awarded Hidden Gem status in 2023 and 2024.